ProGTX/sycl-gtx/README.md

 so it's not planned anytime soon.
 A good start would be to carry values inside the `data_ref` class and to make them type safe.

-### Compiler supports

-Most of the implementation was developed using Visual Studio 2013.
-The project can now by used by other compiler thanks to CMake, though it's difficult to test all
-\- any compilation bugs should be reported.
-The project is known to successfully build on Ubuntu 16.04 using GCC 4.8 and 5.4 or Clang versions 3.5, 3.6, and 3.8.
-On Windows, main development has now switched to Visual Studio 2015 and backwards compatibility with VS2013 will be slowly phased out in order to be able to use modern C++ features.

 ## The SYCL ecosystem